raitako-1/static-feed/README.md

 Next, you will need to do two things:

-1. Implement indexing logic in `src/subscription.ts`.
+1. Implement indexing logic in `src/subscription.ts` or `src/jetstream-subscription.ts`.

    This will subscribe to the repo subscription stream on startup, parse events and index them according to your provided logic.